aseemrb/aseemrb.github.io/_posts/2016-03-25-sharp-p-complete-problems.md

 ---
-title: some more &#35;P complete problems
+title: Some more &#35;P complete problems
 author: Aseem
 date: 2016-03-25
 ---